octo-shark/Device/README.md

 bluetooth modem and the serial port.

 Bluetooth modem runs at 9600 baud<br>
-Built-in serial port is at 57600 baud
+Built-in serial port is at 57600 baud.

 Built-in arduino serial port outputs in following format: